scoville/uv_group_management_template/README.md

 After the runing above procedures,  it will result the `pyproject.toml` and `uv.lock` files in this repo

-5. install packages in only main to system default python (non-virual)
+5. install packages in only main (recorded in uv.lock) to system default python (non-virual)

     eg.
     ```shell